Itvisors/mendix-DataTables/README.md

 The demo project has a generic implementation to create data exports.

+Please be sure to turn on the apply entity access setting on your export microflow where necessary.

 - _Allow export_ - If on, an additional export button will be displayed
 - _Button caption_ - Export button caption
 - _Visible only_ - Export visible columns only